whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 *   [GitHub URL](https://github.com/JustynaField/number-guesser)
 *   [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)

-First project where I got to build my javascript functionaly.
-Challenging but a really interesting project.
+In this project I got to build my very first javascript functionaly.
+It was challenging but extremely rewarding in the end.

 Evaluator: Bree